amine13fouad/chatgpt_chat_extractor/README.md

-<h1 align="center">📄 Q&A Extractor - Chrome Extension</h1>
+<h1 align="center">📄 ChatGPT Q&A Extractor - Chrome Extension</h1>

 <p align="center">
     <img src="icons/icon128.png" alt="Q&A Extractor Icon" width="128">
 </p>

 <p align="center">
-    <strong>Q&A Extractor</strong> is a Chrome extension designed to extract and structure question-and-answer pairs from chat-based web pages.
+    <strong>ChatGPT Q&A Extractor</strong> is a Chrome extension designed to extract and structure question-and-answer pairs from chat-based web pages.
 Save conversations as XML files and organize information easily.
 With this extension, you can also mark chats as temporary, which is recorded in the XML output.
 </p>

 <hr>